Skip to main content

 }

 Phonexia 6th generation Speech to Text provides detailed timestamps for individual words.
-If you are only interested in a single transcript of the entire media file, you can access the whole text of each segment like this:
+If you are only interested in a single transcript of the entire media file, without timestamps for individual words, you can access the whole text of each segment like this (using polling_task_response_json from the polling step):

 transcript = ""